LIBR 299: Thesis

 The SLIS thesis typically involves the following steps:

 A student has to find his/her own thesis chair by talking with faculty members about the proposed research.
 A faculty member will expect to see in writing a preliminary thesis proposal that identifies the research topic, shows the originality of the research based on a literature review, and contains a proposed research methodology.
+The student should have this developed before approaching a faculty member to act as chair.

 - The student forms a thesis committee.